apache/shenyu-website/content/en/projects/soul/selector-and-rule/index.md

 ## Features

-* selector and rule are the key point of soul gateway, you can manage any request with it.
+* Selector and rule are the key point of soul gateway, you can manage any request with it.

-* this chapter is mainly focus on the concepts of selector and rule and how to use it.
+* This chapter is mainly focus on the concepts of selector and rule and how to use it.

-## overview
+## Overview

-* one plugin has many selector and a selector has many rules, selector is the first filter of request, and the rule is the final filter.
+* One plugin has many selector and a selector has many rules, selector is the first filter of request, and the rule is the final filter.

-* pls consider this, it would be perfect when the plugin executes the request until it reached the config value.
+* Please consider this, it would be perfect when the plugin executes the request until it reached the config value.

-* selector and rule are designed to execute only when the request meet the specific condition.
+* Selector and rule are designed to execute only when the request meet the specific condition.

-* pls refer to the previous data structure [database design](../database-design).
+* Please refer to the previous data structure [database design](../database-design).

-## selector
+## Selector

 ![](https://yu199195.github.io/images/soul/selector.png)